SNAP Benefits in Oregon: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Oregon, you must recertify your SNAP benefits every 6 to 12 months.
-You will receive a notice in the mail when it's time to renew.
-Completing your recertification on time is the best way to prevent a gap in your assistance.
+In Oregon, you typically need to renew your SNAP benefits every 6 to 12 months.
+The Department of Human Services (ODHS) will send you a recertification packet in the mail when it is your time to renew.
+This packet includes the forms you need to complete.

 Special SNAP Services in Oregon